n-patten/ASTR5160/README.md

 Topics covered (not in order):

-Boolean indexing
+-Boolean indexing

-Arrays
+-Arrays

-Celestial coordinates
+-Celestial coordinates

-Areas on a sphere
+-Areas on a sphere

-Sections of the celestial sphere
+-Sections of the celestial sphere

-Pymangle
+-Pymangle